foreverloud/skarTestV2/README.md

-# 26-Cogs
+# skarCogs
 General purpose cogs repository for [Red-DiscordBot](https://github.com/Twentysix26/Red-DiscordBot)

-Meant to be used with Red's downloader by adding it with:
+Meant to be used with Red's downloader `
-`[p]cog repo add 26-Cogs https://github.com/Twentysix26/26-Cogs`